 Are you looking for a green party food recipe for St. Patrick’s Day, especially one that’s healthy and naturally gluten free?
-Well, this appetizer recipe for Healthy Avocado Deviled Eggs is perfect!
+Well, this Healthy Avocado Deviled Eggs recipe is perfect!

 Healthy Avocado Deviled Eggs should be made just before serving.
 If you make this party appetizer too much ahead of time, the avocado will start turning dark green to an almost black, even if you add a little bit of lemon or lime juice.
 However, maybe a blackened avocado green deviled egg will be the version of these deviled eggs you’ll served for Halloween – sort of a Walking Dead zombie or Frankenstein version!